gr1nch3/gr1nch3/README.md

-- 👋 Hi, I’m @gr1nch3
+- 👋 Hi, I’m Floyd A. Morgan, Jr
 - 👀 I’m interested in Python Django
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Django, Flutter, and Vuejs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...